A-B Term Registration

 If you did not receive AP Calculus credit:

-If the placement test recommends MA 1020, students should sign up for this class as they will benefit from having a pre-calculus review.
+If the placement test recommends MA 1020, students should sign up for this class as you will benefit from having a pre-calculus review.
 This semester-long course covers the material in Calc I after some selected background material and will be your math course for A and B terms.
 It is 1/3 unit credit.
 You will register for two additional courses in both A and B terms, making a total of 5 courses for the two terms.

 About Choosing a Science Class